cedadev/jasmin-workshop/exercises/ex09/README.md

 ### Scenario

-I want to demonstrate how data in the CEDA Archive can be read, processed and visualised using the an interactive Jupyter Notebook.
+I want to demonstrate how data in the CEDA Archive can be read, processed and visualised using an interactive Jupyter Notebook.

 The JASMIN Notebook Service:

 - provides an interactive programming interface through a web browser
-- includes a set of python libraries for data analysis
+- includes a set of Python libraries for data analysis
 - can read directly from the CEDA Archive
 - can include formatted documentation and visualisations within a Notebook